cwieder/py-ssPA/README.md

 - Metabolite set enrichment analysis (based on GSEA)
 - Single-sample pathway analysis
 - Compound identifier conversion
-- Pathway database download (KEGG, Reactome, and MetExplore metabolic networks)
+- Pathway database download (KEGG, Reactome, and PathBank)

-Although this package is designed to provide a user-friendly interface for metabolomics pathway analysis, the methods are also applicable to other datatypes such as normalised RNA-seq data.
+Although this package is designed to provide a user-friendly interface for metabolomics pathway analysis, the methods are also applicable to other datatypes such as normalised RNA-seq and proteomics data.

 ## Documentation and tutorials
 This README provides a quickstart guide to the package and its functions.
 For new users we **highly recommend following our full walkthrough notebook tutorial** available on Google Colab which provides a step-by-step guide to using the package.